newsuk/times-components/packages/card/README.md

 can also reorder the image and content by reversing the layout order, effectively swapping over the image and text.

-Rendering an image in card is optional, but if an image is rendered, card will manage the image's url by appending any image resize parameter to it.
+Rendering an image with the card component is optional, but if an image is rendered, card will manage the image's url by appending any image resize parameter to it.

 ## Contributing